-The flu is serious!
-Call your pediatrician at the first sign of flu symptoms, which typically
+Call your pediatrician at the first sign of Covid or flu symptoms, which may include:

 Notify the Nurse

-Notify the nurse if your child develops a communicable disease or condition (for example: flu, strep throat, pink eye, head lice, impetigo) or is kept home for any health-related matters.
+Notify the nurse if your child develops a communicable disease or condition (for example: Covid, flu, strep throat, pink eye, head lice, impetigo) or is kept home for any health-related matters.

 If your child has a serious illness or injury, or hospitalization notify the nurse.
 A doctor’s clearance is required to resume participation in athletics.
 Students who need crutches must have a note from the physician indicating the nature of the injury, the need for the use of crutches while at school, and the estimated length of use.